Explore Down East's Historic Grainger Stadium

 Welcome to Grainger Stadium in Kinston, N.C.
-The ninth-oldest ballpark in the Minor Leagues, it now serves as home to the Low-A Down East Wood Ducks.
+The ninth-oldest ballpark in the Minor Leagues, it now serves as home to the Single-A Down East Wood Ducks.

-Down East Wood Ducks: (Low-A affiliate of the Texas Rangers since 2021, Rangers affiliate since 2017)
+Down East Wood Ducks: (Single-A affiliate of the Texas Rangers since 2021, Rangers affiliate since 2017)

 Ballpark: Grainger Stadium (opened 1949)